Nihilnia/TodoApp_v2/README.md

 ## Usage
 You can [view the live demo](https://tod0appv2.netlify.app) hosted on Netlify.
 Simply go to website, create your own account and login. <br/>
-Search for anything; Tracks, artists and playlists.
-If you allow the cookies you can play the songs. <br/>
+Add new todos, mark them as completed. <br/>

 <img src="https://github.com/Nihilnia/SpotifyApiProject_v2/blob/main/public/gif_1.gif" width="830">

-If you follow anthing it' s gonna save on your own profile. <br/>
+If you add a new todo or mark them as completed, it' s gonna save on your own profile. <br/>
-You can see how many tracks, artists or playlist you are following. <br/>
+At your profile page you can see how many todos you have and how many of them waiting to get completed. <br/>
-If you want to see which one' s you are following you can see them in their own pages.
+You can see them in their own pages.

 <img src="https://github.com/Nihilnia/SpotifyApiProject_v2/blob/main/public/thumbnail_5.png" width="830">
 <img src="https://github.com/Nihilnia/SpotifyApiProject_v2/blob/main/public/thumbnail_4.png" width="830">